 Multi-Family building inspections usually focus on the individual unit and what needs to be spent now to get it rented.
 The big question being, “How much do I have to spend now so I can use the property the way I want to and how much will it cost me for repairs and maintenance?”
 Our RISK Assessment® answers this along with what should be done now and what the life expectancy is for each system.

-With Commercial Inspections - Industrial, Office, Warehouse, Medical, Retail, etc. - there are many factors for each system and many code requirements depending on use, where it was built and when it was built.
+With Los Angeles Commercial Inspections - Industrial, Office, Warehouse, Medical, Retail, etc. - there are many factors for each system and many code requirements depending on use, where it was built and when it was built.
 However, here are a few of the differences between each system when a Multi-Family Inspection is done vs. a Commercial Real Estate Inspection:

 In most commercial buildings, the plumbing is usually a much less stressed area because it typically only involves functioning toilets and hot water.
 Some properties, however, include other plumbing requirements sprinkler systems, food processing and the like